Dhach123/Sentence_Generation_Project/README.md

 # Finally run the following command
 python app.py

 open up you local host and port for UI Interface

+# Experiment Tracking for hyperparametertuning
+MLFLOW for experiment tracking is used

+# Deployment
+Model is deployed locally due to resource constraints for this heavy model

+# KEY Highlites and Important Notes

-Important Notes- Make sure you create .ignore file in project setup to untrack Large artifacts project file of models/meta-llama/Llama-2-7b-chat-hf/
+1) Make sure you create .ignore file in project setup to untrack Large artifacts project file of models/meta-llama/Llama-2-7b-chat-hf/
+2) To avoid CUDA out of memory error the LLAMA model was loaded using bitandbites library
+3) My GPU memory is 4GB
+4) Handled lot of challenges to fix CUDA out of memory
+5) Pretrained LLAMA model used and avoided model training.
+6) Model results were as expected